10 Of The Coolest And Most Unusual Things To Do In Paris

 Your search for the coolest and most unusual things to do in Paris should start with the most positive experience on the list.

-I love you is written in 250 languages on 21 cm x 29.7 cm (8.3 x 11.7 in) enamelled lava tiles.
-Three hundred and eleven representations of the phrase in all major and several rare languages cover the 40 m2 (430.6 sq. ft.).
+I Love You is written in 250 languages on 21 cm x 29.7 cm (8.3 x 11.7 in) enameled lava tiles.
+311 representations of the phrase in all major and several rare languages cover the 40 m2 (430.6 sq. ft.) space.

-The red splashes between the words are the parts of humanity’s broken heart which the authors attempt to reunite on their gigantic fresco.
+The red splashes between the words are the parts of “humanity’s broken heart” which the authors attempt to reunite on their gigantic fresco.

 Louvre

 If you’re dedicated to finding unusual things to do in Paris, then you might think the Louvre is not the right place to search.
-For the most famous attractions, you might want to check my three days in Paris itinerary.
-Yes, I’ve included the Louvre there as well ;)

 Arts of Oceania